Gllitchh/Proto-Code/README.md

 # COMEING SOON

-# If you have any problem or have anysuggestions please let me know.
+# If you have any problem or have any suggestions please let me know.